khaledalam/docker_smiley/README.md

 ---

-Docker_smiley is a small application with a web based interface to reverse engineering Docker containers' environment variables precedence and monitor Docker containers' processes and logs in real time.
+Docker_Smiley is a small application with a web based interface to reverse engineering Docker containers' environment variables precedence and monitor Docker containers' processes and logs in real time.

 Written in [Go](https://github.com/golang/go) and [React](https://github.com/facebook/react).